H2CO3/mdccc/README.md

 MDCCC is a Markdown to LaTeX renderer.
 It's not a compiler compiler compiler;
 it's not even a compiler compiler, but I find the expression oddly satisfying.
 It's also the Roman numeral for 1800.

+## Usage of the library

+The basic idea: there's a `LaTeXIter` type, which is an iterator adaptor.
+It consumes an `Iterator` over Markdown `Event`s (as defined by the `pulldown_cmark` crate), and outputs a stream of LaTeX string fragments.
+Hopefully its documentation is good enough so that you'll be able to figure out the rest.
+See `src/bin/mdccc.rs` for the *very simple* example usage.

+## Usage of the CLI tool

+The crate comes with a command-line utility, `mdccc`, which is very easy to use.
+In the spirit of Unix, all it does is it reads Markdown from `stdin` and spits out LaTeX to `stdout` like a filter.
+You can therefore do something like this in order to convert a Markdown file to a PDF:

+    mdccc < input.md > output.tex
+    pdflatex output.tex